feb-co/DocParser/README.md

                         The mode for parsing the PDF, to extract only the plain text or the text plus images.
   --rendering           Is it necessary to render the recognition results of the input PDF to output the recognition range?
 Default: False.
   --use_llm             Do you need to use LLM to format the parsing results?
 If so, please specify the corresponding parameters through the environment variables: DOC_PARSER_OPENAI_URL, DOC_PARSER_OPENAI_KEY, DOC_PARSER_OPENAI_MODEL.
 Default: False.
+  --overwrite_result    If the parsed target file already exists, should it be rewritten?
+Default: False.
 ```

 #### From Python